To Apply, please submit an application by following this link.

 FutureMakers is a growing team of maker education coaches – makers who teach, and teachers who make – with active practices as designers, tinkerers, artists, technologists, and exceptional educators.
 We partner with organizations and schools throughout the DC, MD, VA area to provide immersive, K – 8 learning labs where young makers play, experiment, and innovate with real tools and technologies, in material-rich environments.
 Our in- and out-of-school-time learning experiences connect young makers and visiting experts, inspiring young people to see themselves as innovators.
 FutureMakers coaches use their passions and expertise to design and build original workshops for diverse and varying communities, facilitating innovative, safe and active maker spaces for young people.

-Our offices are located in the Motor House on North Ave in Baltimore City, but all programs take place in sites across two states and the District of Columbia.
+Our offices are located in the Motor House on North Ave in Baltimore City, but all programs take place in sites across greater DC and NoVA.
 We are seeking Support Coaches to work alongside our experienced Lead Coaches who are interested in being part of an exciting and diverse community of coaches as we grow our presence in greater Baltimore.
 We believe kids make things better.

 Please note: this is not a child care or behavioral health position.